TOPICS IN MICROECONOMICS - 2022/3

 Formative assessment and feedback

-- demonstrate how standard economic models and results are altered by the introduction of asymmetric information
+- To promote students' understanding of how standard economic models and results are altered by the introduction of asymmetric information.

-- demonstrate the difficulty and value of empirical research that aims to test asymmetric information contract models
+- To promote students' understanding of the value of empirical research that aims to test asymmetric information contract models.

-- provide students with tools that help them to evaluate standard economic models
+- To provide students with tools that help them to analyse the impact of asymmetric information on efficiency and economic welfare.

 C - Cognitive/analytical